 One section notes that the 0-60mph time was 23 seconds, cut down to 13 seconds with the conversion.
 It also offers double the bph, up to 150 from 70.
 The company also notes it used to cost around $80 to fill up the Land Rover, which is now down to just under $12.
 Not a bad return on investment.

 You can pre-order the Series IIA right now, but there isn’t much information about a delivery time yet.
 The price is around $206,000 and includes the restorable vehicle.

 What other electric vehicles are in the pipeline?

-The Land Rover isn’t the only vehicle Everatti is working on.
+The Land Rover isn’t the only vehicle Everrati is working on.
 In fact, many people might recognize the Everatti name from the Porsche 911 964 conversion.
 The brand is also working on a Superformance GT40, a Mercedes-Benz SL W113 Pagoda, and some others.

-David Beckham recently invested in the company Lunaz, similar to Everatti.
+David Beckham recently invested in the company Lunaz, similar to Everrati.
 Lunaz also focuses on taking old British gasoline-powered vehicles and making them into zero-emission EVs.
 Since many companies are focusing on moving toward fully electric lineups, this is the time to do it.